hardmanko/ofxCX/README.md

 Compatibility
 ------------
-CX only works with oF version 0.8.0.
+CX only works with oF version 0.8.0, so make sure you are using that varsion and no the latest version.
 It has only been tested on Windows, but may work completely on OSx.
 Some functionality is missing on Linux.

 As far as compilers/IDEs are concerned, CX has been tested under Visual Studio 2012/2013 and Code::Blocks for Windows using GCC.